m-kondrat/MykhailoKondrat/README.md

 ## Hi there, I'm Mykhailo 👋
-I was a UI/UX designer, but one day, 5 years ago, I opened VIM and still don't know how to exit—so I’ve been a full-time developer ever since.
+Started my career as UI/UX designer, and after some 8 years transitioned to Frontend development.

 Currently, I’m working as a software developer at Ericsson.